 Each member shall be eligible for nomination for, and election to, any office of this corporation, including that or trustee.

-A person’s membership in this corporation shall terminate upon his death or upon his expulsion from The Acacia International Fraternity pursuant to The Laws of Acacia.
+A person’s membership in this corporation shall terminate upon his death or upon his expulsion from The Acacia Fraternity pursuant to The Laws of Acacia.

 ARTICLE V